jgneff/openjfx/README.md

 ## Contributing

-Ultimately, I would like to see the latest OpenJFX available in the package repositories of all Linux distributions.
+Ultimately, I would like to see the latest OpenJFX release available in the package repositories of all Linux distributions.
 Then on Ubuntu 20.04 LTS, for example, you could install it with a command like the following:

 ```console
 $ sudo apt install openjfx-16-sdk
 ```

-Until that time, this Snap package can serve as a temporary solution by providing the latest OpenJFX on as many Linux distributions and architectures as possible.
+Until that time, this Snap package can serve as a temporary solution by providing the latest OpenJFX release on as many Linux distributions and architectures as possible.
 I welcome your help and support.

 ## Building